mikedh/trimesh/README.md

 ## Viewer

-Trimesh includes an optional pyglet- based viewer for debugging/inspecting.
-In the mesh view window:
+Trimesh includes an optional `pyglet` based viewer for debugging and inspecting.
+In the mesh view window (opened with `mesh.show()`) the following can be used:

 * `mouse click + drag` rotates the view
 * `ctl + mouse click + drag` pans the view